dfinity/motoko/doc/md/reference/language-manual.md

 The `await` expression `await <exp>` has type `T` provided:

--   `<exp>` has type `async T`,
+-   `<exp>` has type `async T`.

--   `T` is shared,
+-   `T` is shared.

--   the `await` is explicitly enclosed by an `async`-expression or appears in the body of a `shared` function.
+-   The `await` is explicitly enclosed by an `async`-expression or appears in the body of a `shared` function.

 Expression `await <exp>` evaluates `<exp>` to a result `r`.
 If `r` is `trap`, evaluation returns `trap`.
 Otherwise `r` is a future.
 If the `future` is incomplete, that is, its evaluation is still pending, `await <exp>` suspends evaluation of the neared enclosing `async` or `shared`-function, adding the suspension to the wait-queue of the `future`.
-Execution of the suspension is resumed once the future is completed (if ever).
+Execution of the suspension is resumed once the future is completed, if ever.
 If the future is complete with value `v`, then `await <exp>` suspends evaluation and schedules resumption of execution with value `v`.
-If the future is complete with (thrown) error value `e`, then `await <exp>` suspends evaluation and schedules resumption of execution by re-throwing the error `e`.
+If the future is complete with thrown error value `e`, then `await <exp>` suspends evaluation and schedules resumption of execution by re-throwing the error `e`.

-Note: suspending computation on `await`, regardless of the dynamic status of the future, ensures that all tentative state changes and message sends prior to the `await` are committed and irrevocable.
+Suspending computation on `await`, regardless of the dynamic status of the future, ensures that all tentative state changes and message sends prior to the `await` are committed and irrevocable.

 :::danger

 Between suspension and resumption of a computation, the state of the enclosing actor may change due to concurrent processing of other incoming actor messages.
 It is the programmer’s responsibility to guard against non-synchronized state changes.

-Using `await` signals that the computation *will* commit its current state and suspend execution.
+Using `await` signals that the computation will commit its current state and suspend execution.

 :::

 :::note

 Because it involves additional messaging, an `await` on a completed future can, in rare circumstances, fail due to a lack of canister resources.
-Such failures will result in the call immediately throwing an error with `code` `#call_error { err_code = n }`, where `n` is the non-zero `err_code` value returned by the Internet Computer The error is produced eagerly, without suspending nor committing state.
+Such failures will result in the call immediately throwing an error with `code` `#call_error { err_code = n }`, where `n` is the non-zero `err_code` value returned by ICP.

+The error is produced eagerly, without suspending nor committing state.
 Earlier versions of Motoko would trap in such situations, making it difficult for the consumer of the `await` to mitigate such failures.
 Now, the consumer can handle these errors by using an enclosing `try ... catch ...` expression, if desired.

 :::